Platform

 The growth in streaming platforms and connected TV programming inversely follows the decline of cable TV and set-top box users.
 With more options to view just the content they want, consumers are “cutting the cord” and moving online.
 By 2026, more than 80 million households will be cord-cutters.
 And most cord-cutters say they don’t miss anything about cable TV.
 Especially among young audiences, traditional linear TV viewership is no longer where advertisers should look to reach their audiences.

-Despite the growing movement away from linear TV, traditional television advertising still pulls more advertising budget than CTV.
-The reasons for the lagged shift in ad dollars might include large audience or expensive ad campaigns—like Superbowl ads—on traditional TV, more efficient advertising options and targeting on CTV, and a difference in consumer spending amongst different age groups.
+Despite the growing movement away from linear TV, traditional television advertising still receives more budget than CTV.
+The reasons for the lagged shift in ad dollars might include large audiences or expensive ad campaigns—like Superbowl ads—on traditional TV, more efficient advertising options and targeting on CTV, and differences in consumer spending among different age groups.

 The Rise of Connected TV

 With more people accessing internet-based content via their TV, advertisers have found new places to engage with their customers.
-Because of their internet connection, huge amounts of data on demographics, geographic location, and customer behavior can be used to accurately target audiences.
-Best of all, CTV ads open up two way communication with customers.
+Because of their internet connection, vast amounts of data on demographics, geographic location, and customer behavior can be used to target audiences accurately.
+Best of all, CTV ads open up two-way communication with customers.
 Viewers can interact and take direct, attributable action from CTV ads.

-It’s important to note that CTV ads are ads specifically designed for connected TVs, while over-the-top (OTT) ads are designed for video and streaming services, which can be accessed and seen on connected TVs.
-Oftentimes the terms are used almost interchangeably but they do have distinct meanings.
+It’s important to note that CTV ads are ads designed explicitly for connected TVs, while over-the-top (OTT) ads are designed for video and streaming services, which can be accessed and seen on connected TVs.
+The terms are often used almost interchangeably, but they have distinct meanings.

 Key Features of Connected TV Advertising

 CTV advertising differs from traditional TV advertising because ad placements are bought and sold in a programmatic process, with the bidding process happening automatically in fractions of a second.
 This is quite distinct from the legacy media buying process.
-It lets ads get significantly more targeted and saves companies from paying extra for ads that reach viewers outside their target audience.
+It allows ads to be significantly more targeted and saves companies from paying extra for ads that reach viewers outside their target audience.

 Adapting to the New Advertising Landscape

 Shifting weight to CTV might involve dynamic changes in your marketing strategy.
 You’ll have to learn to use new CTV ad platforms (or you could work with Agility to handle CTV, display, and more).
-These platforms allow for targeting and filtering based on several sources of data to help build the most accurate audience.
+These platforms allow targeting and filtering based on several data sources to help build the most accurate audience.

 You’ll have to change how you develop your ads.
 All advertisements you produce should be high-quality, but CTV might just require more ads.
 Whereas linear TV ads limit testing, CTV requires ads for your specific audiences and can handle multiple different iterations for testing.

-What’s more, CTV ads can be much more interactive and offer the option for a direct response.
+Moreover, CTV ads can be much more interactive and offer a direct response option.
 Craft your messaging and call-to-action in a way that will lead to immediate conversions.
-With such targeted advertising and attributable results, the concept of brand awareness is dead.
-CTV helps convert TV advertising into performance advertising.

-The metrics you care about will change too.
-Traditional TV metrics rely heavily on Nielsen data and include reach, gross rating points (GRP), effective reach, and affinity index.
-Those metrics help advertisers to know how much of their target audience was reached.
+The metrics you care about will change, too.
+Traditional TV metrics rely heavily on Nielsen data, including reach, gross rating points (GRP), effective reach, and affinity index.
+Those metrics help advertisers know how much their target audience was reached.

 Leverage Connected TV in Your Advertising Strategy

 CTV ads can be more efficient and effective than traditional TV ads.
-But CTV ads used in a comprehensive precision strategy become even more potent.
-By using CTV as part of the journey to conversion, Agility is able to serve your precisely targeted customers with ads they care about, on platforms they care about, when they care about them.
+However, CTV ads used in a comprehensive precision brand advertising strategy have become even more potent.
+By using CTV as part of the conversion journey, Agility can serve your precisely targeted customers with ads they care about, on platforms they care about, when they care about them.
 With precision measurement, the real revenue impact of your advertising efforts is clearer than ever.

 Frequently Asked Questions

-Traditional TV advertising (also known as linear tv advertising) provides ads to viewers with the only customizability being channel/show and time.
-As such, your ads might reach some of your target audience, but it’s likely to reach plenty of people outside of your target audience.
-Connected TV (CTV), on the other hand, uses internet connection and various points of data to provide targeted, personalized ads to your audience.
-CTV also offers several different ad formats including banner ads, OTT video ads, and sponsored content.
+Traditional TV advertising (also known as linear TV advertising) provides ads to viewers with the only customizability being channel/show and time.
+As such, your ads might reach some of your target audience, but they are likely to reach plenty of people outside your target audience.
+On the other hand, connected TV (CTV) uses internet connection and various points of data to provide targeted, personalized ads to your audience.
+CTV also offers several different ad formats, including banner ads, OTT video ads, and sponsored content.

 How does Connected TV advertising work?